Course: Interaction Design Studio, Spring 2020

 Teammate: Tessa Samuelson

-We referenced mindfulness and Cognitive Behavioral Therapy workbooks and worksheets, resources for children’s mental wellness, and online forums such as Reddit, where individuals share anecdotal information.
+We referenced mindfulness and Cognitive Behavioral Therapy workbooks and worksheets, resources for children’s mental wellness, and online forums where individuals share anecdotal information.
 We also conducted interviews: four with therapists and five with peers.

 The most helpful part of the research process were the four interviews with therapists.
-They shared their own models of positive and negative self talk and self esteem patterns; shared strategies that they use to help clients; and referred us to other resources.
+Each shared their own model of positive and negative self talk and self esteem patterns; shared strategies that they use to help clients deal with negative thoughts and self-criticism; and referred us to other resources.

 Most impactful to our project was a framework for self-growth that one of the therapists shared.
-This model involves first reaching an understanding of oneself; then accepting oneself fully; and lastly, growth that is rooted in self-compassion.
+This framework involves three steps: first, self-awareness; second, self-acceptance; and lastly, growth that is rooted in self-compassion.
 We built our system upon this foundation.

-There were a few attributes that we knew we wanted to include from the beginning of ideation.
-First, we wanted to use plants as a metaphor in our system.
-Plants are a pleasant and accessible topic that offers endless metaphorical potential.
-Plants are also an aesthetic that we thought would suit our product.
+There were a few decisions that Tessa and I made right away.
+We knew almost right away that we wanted to use plants as an aesthetic and a metaphor in our system.
+Plants are beautiful, pleasant, and accessible to everyone.
 Second, we were drawn to narrative therapy as a model and in some way, wished to include storytelling.
-Third, we were drawn to analog experiences over digital.
+Third, we wanted a break from designing for screens.

 The biggest turn in our ideation process came when we chose to make the system for children rather than adults.
 We had learned, after all, from our research that most negative thinking can be traced to a person’s childhood.
 Why not, then, strive to help people form healthy thinking patterns at an early age so that they might be more resilient as they grow into adulthood?